salakrzy/DTSU666_CHINT_to_HUAWEI_translator/README.md

 idf.py menuconfig     // not nessesery if you want to use configuration prepared by me

-idf.py -p com8 flash monitor     // change number COM port depending your configuration
+idf.py -p com8 build flash monitor     // change number COM port depending your configuration

 After this commands build directory will be created  and the ESP32 module flashed .